Maternal-Fetal Medicine Fellowship

-The Maternal Fetal Medicine (MFM) Fellowship at the Icahn School of Medicine at Mount Sinai provides trainees with a comprehensive educational program which will expose fellows to all aspects of fetal medicine.
-Our program is conveniently located on the border of the Upper East Side of Manhattan and East Harlem.
-This program exposes our fellows to patients from a variety of socioeconomic backgrounds and difficult maternal, obstetric, fetal, and neonatal complications.
-Our fellowship provides comprehensive training in medical management of various maternal conditions including an interdisciplinary approach to caring for patients.
+The Maternal-Fetal Medicine (MFM) Fellowship at the Icahn School of Medicine at Mount Sinai provides trainees with a comprehensive educational program with education in all aspects of maternal and fetal medicine.
+Our institution is conveniently located on the border of the Upper East Side of Manhattan and East Harlem.
+Our geographic location allows us to care for patients from a variety of socioeconomic backgrounds with varied maternal and fetal complexity.
+The Mount Sinai MFM fellowship provides extensive training in the management of various medical/surgical conditions while utilizing an interdisciplinary approach in caring for our patients.

 We provide extensive training in the following areas:

-• Invasive procedures (CVS, amniocentesis, multifetal pregnancy reduction, etc.)
+- Invasive ultrasound (CVS, amniocentesis, fetal blood sampling, multifetal pregnancy reduction, kcl terminations, RFA procedures etc.)

 Curriculum

-While our fellows work closely with residents and attendings, they also have the opportunity to create their own plans in both in-patients and out-patient clinic settings.
-The fellow-run (MFM attending supervised) ultrasound clinic is one of the most unique opportunities for fellows to learn ultrasound skills and manage a busy ultrasound unit.
-Through elective and fellow-driven research, our program allows students the opportunity to focus on a variety of areas including genetics, fetal echocardiography, infectious diseases, ultrasound-guided procedures, and biostatistics.
+Through elective and fellow-driven research, our program allows trainees the opportunity to focus on a variety of areas including genetics, fetal echocardiography, infectious diseases, ultrasound-guided procedures, and biostatistics.

-We support fellowship research activities with one-on-one mentoring as well as providing dedicated research coordinators and a team of biostatistician/epidemiologists that assist with study design and analysis.
-We hold weekly research meetings to provide updates and guidance, and often work with a team of residents and students who assist in research projects.
+The MFM faculty provide mentorship opportunities from the outset, additionally we employ dedicated MFM research coordinators and a team of biostatistician/epidemiologists that assist with all research activities including design, recruitment, data procurement and analysis.
+We hold regular research meetings to provide updates and guidance throughout the fellowship.
 We are proud of the significant number of oral and poster presentations at national meetings, including SMFM, AIUM, ACOG, and SRI.

 Our graduating fellows have a long history of continuation in academic medicine and continued research, as well as the opportunity to advance their careers in ways that best fit their personal lives.
-With the education and experience from the MFM fellowship, our fellows are well trained to practice medicine in any circumstance with the ability to make outstanding clinical decisions and perform difficult advanced procedures.
+With the education and experience gleaned from fellowship, our fellows are well trained to practice in any environment with the ability to make outstanding clinical decisions and perform difficult advanced procedures.

 Educational Programs